Its-manpreet/Prisoners-Dilemma/README.md

 - Algorithms for each player are stored in the algorithms directory.
 - You can create custom algorithms by implementing the makeDecision function in separate files.
 - Sample algorithms (manual.js and example.js) are provided for reference.

+## Tournaments

+This project includes a tournament system where algorithms compete against each other.
+You can enable or disable the tournament in the configuration file (main.json).
+To view tournament results, check the console output or `tournamentResults.txt`.

 ## Folder Structure